Advancement to Candidacy

 Dissertation

 A dissertation is required for the Ph.D. degree.
-The dissertation will consist of a minimum of three chapters composed of material suitable for submission and publication in major professional journals in applied mathematics (or related subject areas of application).
+The dissertation will consist of a minimum of three chapters composed of material suitable for submission and publication in major professional journals in applied mathematics (or related subject areas of application), in addition to an introductory chapter that thoroughly reviews the literature, and a conclusion chapter that provides a broad perspective of the results in the context of the existing literature, and describes future work.

 Dissertation Defense